Chaim Malinowitz: Rabbinic career

 After receiving rabbinic ordination from Rabbi Moshe Feinstein, Malinowitz served as a dayan (rabbinical court judge) for the rabbinical court of Kollel HaRabbanim in Monsey.
 In this role, he became known as a "world authority on gittin" (Jewish divorce) and also dealt with cases of agunos.
 He staunchly opposed the 1992 New York Get Law proposed by Jewish activist groups, which would penalize husbands who refused to grant their wives a get by making it difficult for them to arrange a civil divorce.
 Malinowitz contended that the coercive element of the penalty could halakhically invalidate all divorces in New York.
 Ultimately, Rabbi Shlomo Zalman Auerbach's decision on the matter, which agreed with Malinowitz's position, eroded support for the law.

 In 1992 Malinowitz was appointed, along with Rabbi Yisrael Simcha Schorr, as general editor of the Schottenstein Edition of the Babylonian Talmud published by ArtScroll.
 The English-language Schottenstein Talmud spanned 73 volumes and was completed over a period of 15 years.
 Malinowitz was responsible for approving "every single line and every single footnote" of the translation and commentary of the Talmud submitted by the editorial staff for both the English and Hebrew editions.
 According to a senior editor on the project, Rabbi Eliezer Herzka: "His role was to learn through the sugya [topic] with the ArtScroll commentary to probe it to find its weak points".
 Herzka explained that Malinowitz's knowledge of the Talmud was so broad that he would know when the present sugya inadequately covered important opinions by the classic Talmudic commentators that were cited in similar sugyas elsewhere in Talmud.
 Nothing was considered final until Malinowitz approved the finished draft.
 Malinowitz also worked on ArtScroll's elucidated Mishnah project.
 He continued his association with ArtScroll after making aliyah in 1997.

 Upon moving to Israel, Malinowitz began to teach at Yeshivat Aish HaTorah.
 In 2002, he was hired as Rav of Beis Tefillah Yonah Avraham in Ramat Beit Shemesh, an English-speaking congregation catering to Anglo olim.
 As a community rav, Malinowitz introduced many shiurim to the synagogue schedule, including classes on different subjects and at different levels for men, women, and children.
 He also studied one-on-one with many congregants.

+He broke with his Haredi colleagues in opposing a ban on Natan Slifkin's books.